 On September 27, 2024, Motryx filed a Notice of Intention to make a proposal.
+On December 20, 2024, this Honourable Cour granted a Sales Investment and Solicitation Process ("SISP") Order.

-It has received a further extension and is now seeking a second extension.
-In support of this motion, Motryx has filed the affidavit of President, Niva Sabeshan, and the Second Report of the Proposal Trustee.
+Motryx is now seeking a third extension.
+In support of this motion, Motryx has filed the Fourth Report of the Proposal Trustee.